 - Water harvesting is the activity of collection of rainwater directly by various means.

-- Harvested water can either be used immediately or it can be stored for later use.
+- Harvested water can either be used immediately or can be stored for later use.

-- In Kerala and Mizoram, where it rains almost the whole year round, small tanks are used to collect rainwater, which drains from rooftops through pipes into these tanks.
+- In Kerala and Mizoram, it rains almost the whole year-round.
+Therefore, here small tanks are used to collect rainwater, which drains from rooftops through pipes into these tanks.
 This water is used directly.

 - In a place like Delhi where the monsoon lasts only for 3 months, it is more useful to collect rainwater as groundwater.